Snowplant

 East Carson Drainage

-South from Highway 108: Excellent Trail Options
+Excellent Trail Options

 At both Lake Alpine on Highway 4 and the Kennedy Meadows Pack Station on Highway 108 we can rest up a bit, eat some good food, have a beer, hang out with the fishermen, locals, car campers, staff, hunters, and cowboys, and pick up our resupply for the next section of our run South to Tuolumne Meadows.

-At Kennedy Meadows Pack Station we decide if we will continue South on the Tahoe to Yosemite Trail by hiking up Summit Creek out of Kennedy Meadows Pack Station to cross the Emigrant Wilderness into Yosemite, or you can hitch-hike back up to Sonora Pass to continue South on the Pacific Crest Trail over Leavitt Peak, to follow the West Walker up to the Yosemite boundary.
+At Kennedy Meadows Pack Station we decide if we will continue South on the Tahoe to Yosemite Trail by hiking up Summit Creek out of Kennedy Meadows Pack Station to cross the Emigrant Wilderness into Yosemite, or to hitch-hike back up to Sonora Pass to continue South on the Pacific Crest Trail over Leavitt Peak, to follow the West Walker up to the Yosemite boundary.

 The Pacific Crest Trail hiker can alter their route to pass through Emigrant Basin between Big Sam and Bond Pass, bypassing the West Walker River between Kennedy Canyon and Dorothy Pass Lake.